2601 S. Lemay Avenue, Unit 7-240

 Court Admissions: U.S. Supreme Court; First, Fourth, Ninth, Tenth, and DC Circuits; federal district courts in DC and CO

 William “Bill” Eubanks opened Eubanks & Associates, LLC in 2019.
 Before that, he spent more than a decade at Meyer Glitzenstein & Eubanks LLP, first as an Associate and then as a Partner.
 Bill has been recognized as a leading public interest environmental lawyer and has won dozens of lawsuits around the country including securing numerous victories on important issues of first impression in federal appellate and trial courts.
+Among other awards and distinctions, Law360 selected Bill as a 2019 Rising Star in Environmental Law which recognizes the top five environmental attorneys in the United States under 40, marking the first time a public interest lawyer received this award.

 Bill’s legal specialties include the National Environmental Policy Act, the Clean Water Act, the Administrative Procedure Act, public lands statutes (e.g., Wilderness Act, National Park Service Organic Act, National Forest Management Act, Federal Land Policy and Management Act), wildlife laws (e.g., Endangered Species Act, Bald and Golden Eagle Protection Act, Migratory Bird Treaty Act, Marine Mammal Protection Act, Wild Free Roaming Horses and Burros Act), and open government statutes (e.g., Freedom of Information Act).